MKaczkow/stereo_net/README.md

 # stereo_net
 Repo for implementation of StereoNet

+### TODO
+1. Get models .ckpt from original repo
+2. Create gradio UI with multiple IO and option to select best model
+3. Integrate UI with rest of the code (inference function)

 First of all, I would like to acknowledge the authors of the paper.
 I am not the author of the paper, I am was just trying to re-implement it.
 Link to the paper:
 https://arxiv.org/abs/1807.08865.